-Most adults spend roughly half their waking hours in the workplace and are sometimes faced with employers who want to exert authority over their employees’ private lives.
+Most adults spend roughly half their waking hours at work and are sometimes faced with employers who want to exert authority over their private lives.
 For LGBTQ individuals, these encroachments on their basic rights occur all too often.
-Below are answers to some frequently asked questions about workers’ rights that are applicable to members of the LGBTQ community in Rhode Island.
+Below are answers to some frequently asked questions about workers’ rights that are applicable to LGBTQ folks in Rhode Island.

 KNOW YOUR RIGHTS: LGBTQ Rights in the Workplace